marylkayoe/mousePerformanceAnalysis/BEAMCROSS/readme.md

 ## Dependencies
 - MATLAB (tested on R2024b).
 - Image Processing Toolbox (for insertShape, morphological ops, etc.).
+- Signal Processing Toolbox (for smoothing)
+- Curve Fitting Toolbox (for smoothing)
+- Computer Vision Toolbox (for video reading and writing)
 - Videos in .mp4 format, requires ffmpeg installation and presence on path to run convertAVItoMP4.m.